 The chart shows the distribution of bill lengths.
 The average bill length is `r average_bill_length` millimeters.

 In the YAML, we set format: revealjs to make a presentation and add several global code chunk options in the execute section.
-We remove the three dashes used to make slide breaks, because in Quarto, first- or second-level heading make new slides (though you can use three dashes to manually add slide breaks).
+We remove the three dashes used to make slide breaks, because in Quarto, first- or second-level headings make new slides (though you can use three dashes to manually add slide breaks).
 When you render this code, you should get an HTML file with your slides.
 The output should look similar to the default xaringan slides we made.

 Incrementally Revealing Content